Data Exchange Mappings

 The write-defaults attribute

-For all row-based formats (CSV, Excel, Parquet or database), cells for which no data is present in the maps-to identifier will be left empty by default.
+For all row-based formats (CSV/TSV, Excel, Parquet or database), cells for which no data is present in the maps-to identifier will be left empty by default.
 With the write-defaults attribute you can indicate that you want the default value of that identifier to be written to such cells instead.
 You can specify the value 1 to the write-defaults attribute on a ColumnMapping, or on the RowMapping or ExcelSheetMapping.
 For the latter, the write-defaults attribute will be applied to all underlying ColumnMappings.
 The default value for the write-defaults attribute is 0.

 Similarly, for JSON and XML mappings, you can set the write-defaults attribute for any value-holding mapping element.
 On its own it will never cause an element which contains a value with the write-defaults attribute set to generated, but if such an element is generated because another child holds a non-default value, then the value with `` write-defaults`` attribute will also be generated, even if it holds no non-default value.